Parzival-007/Medicine_Management-.net-Framework/README.md

 - **Search Functionality:** Users can search for specific medicines by name, category, or manufacturer.

-- **Shopping Cart:** Users can add medicines to their shopping cart and proceed to checkout.

 - **Order History:** View a history of previous orders and track the status of current orders.

 - **Secure Payment:** Integration with secure payment gateways for online transactions.